Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Because of resources.
 Resources are like the "pieces" of the "game board" of the world.
 This complex "game board" structure sets up a competition for these "pieces" while also adding an "arrow of time" that pushes AGIs to move in the same big direction — which ultimately leads off our island.

-But critically, the ones that "win" this game are the maximizers, and AGIs will realize this.
+The AGIs that eventually "win" this "game" are the maximizers, and AGIs will realize this.

 Resources are also why their "island" can eat other "islands" like ours.
 All "islands" are made of the same resources at some level, and so their "island" can overwrite ours.